 The acquisition of Chronimed resulted in the consolidation of certain finance and information technology (IT) functions.
-The Company's two Rhode Island offices, which included finance and IT functions, have been closed as a result of these consolidations.
+The Company's two Rhode Island offices, which included finance and IT functions, were closed as a result of these consolidations.
 These functions were fully transitioned to the Company's Minnesota offices as of December 31, 2005.
-Accordingly, there have been severance and closure costs associated with the consolidation.

-In connection with the consolidation of the finance and IT departments as described above, on March 4, 2005 the Company notified 67 associates that their employment with the Company would be involuntarily terminated.
+In connection with the consolidation of the finance and IT departments as described above, throughout the second half of 2005, the Company terminated 67 employees.
 All of these terminations were the result of the purchase of Chronimed and were expensed in the Specialty Services segment.
-All associates were terminated by December 31, 2005.
-Estimated severance costs in connection with this restructuring were recorded in accordance with SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS 146"), with the expense being allocated over the estimated retention period of employees.
-Severance costs of \$2.3 million were recorded in SG&A expenses for associate separation costs in 2005, in connection with the termination of these associates.
-In September and December of 2005 the two Rhode Island offices were closed, resulting in \$0.4 million of expense recorded in SG&A. All of these costs have been recorded in the Specialty Services segment.
+Severance costs in connection with this restructuring were recorded in accordance with SFAS No. 146, Accounting for Costs Associated with Exit or Disposal Activities ("SFAS 146"), with the expense being allocated over the estimated retention period of employees.
+Severance costs of \$2.0 million were recorded in SG&A expenses for employee separation costs in 2005, in connection with the termination of these employees.
+In September and December of 2005 the two Rhode Island offices were closed, resulting in \$0.4 million of expense recorded in SG&A. All of these costs were recorded in the Specialty Services segment.
+All restructuring costs have been paid out as of December 31, 2006.